-Pieces of kauri gum unpolished with rough uneven surfaces.
+Pieces of kauri gum, polished and unpolished, with rough uneven surfaces.

 max dimension: 200mm